yangwanning/Tweet_Sentiment_Analysis/README.md

 ## Modeling
 After fixing the optimal feature sets and the number of features, I tried 2 different models: Logistic Regression and Naive Bayes Model.

+## Pyspark

+During my work, I got quite a lot running issues due to the big size of my dataset.
+Thus, I decided to try Pyspark to make things easier.
+In order to get started immediately without facing too many configuration problems, I chose to do my work on **Colab**.
+Since I am a total new to Spark, all my manipulations are very basic and I will update more in the future.